Microsoft, Activision ask judge for speedy schedule in FTC challenge | Law-Order

 Microsoft, Activision ask judge for speedy schedule in FTC challenge

-Microsoft and Activision Blizzard asked a U.S. judge on Wednesday to quickly schedule a case management conference in the Federal Trade Commission's legal bid to block the companies from completing a $69 billion tie-up.
+Time is running out on a deadline for Microsoft to complete its $69 billion merger with Activision Blizzard , compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal from closing.
+U.S. District Judge Edward Davila on Tuesday had set a June 22-23 evidentiary hearing in San Francisco and temporarily blocked the companies from completing the deal pending a future decision on whether to grant a preliminary injunction.

+Time is running out on a deadline for Microsoft to complete its $69 billion merger with Activision Blizzard , compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal from closing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)